CNAG-Biomedical-Informatics/convert-pheno/SESSION_NOTES.md

    - either carry bundle/entity intent deeper into emitters,
    - or start implementing a proper PXF biosamples mapping.
 5. Do not implement OMOP biosamples until real `SPECIMEN` example data exists.
+6. Keep `REDCap`, `CSV`, and `CDISC` as top-level adapters for now unless they need multi-entity support; the current worthwhile shared layer is `Mapping::BFF::Individuals::Tabular`.

 1. Decide whether `95%` means statement coverage or overall Devel::Cover total.
 2. If overall total is still desired, focus next on: